freef49/IFB299-Music-School/README.md

 Website hosted at https://ifb299-mikamusic-fm.herokuapp.com/

-If deployment website is not working, it needs to have its database migrated!
+Rememeber, If deployment website is not working, it needs to have its database migrated!